harlyq/aframe-harlyq-components/components/aframe-wait-add-remove-component/README.md

 ---
 **delay** : value OR value1 | value2 | ... | valueN OR min..max = `0`

 Delay in seconds before entities are added and/or removed.
-If an **event** is specified then the delay is started when the event is received
+If an **events** is specified then the delay is started when the event is received

 ---
-**event** : string = ""
+**events** : string = ""

-Add and/or remove entities after this event has been received.
+Add and/or remove entities after a matching event has been received.
 If a **delay** is present then start the delay after this event has been received

 ---
 **remove** : string[] = ""